 - They can walk into the clinic, which often prompts the receptionist to ask, “Did you call ahead to make your request?”
 (We use this shaming behavior to scold our clients.)
 Once the client gets past that emotional gauntlet and has placed their order, they wait for it to get approved, and wait some more for it to get filled.
 Finally, they can pay.
 This entire process is a hassle for both the client and the practice, leading to a negative experience all around.

 So what’s a veterinary hospital to do?
-While you can’t compete with Chewy’s prices, you can streamline your prescription-refill process for your team and your clients, bonding them to your practice just as strongly as Amazon does to their shoppers.
-Here are five simple ways to turn your clients away from Chewy and back to your veterinary practice’s pharmacy.
+You can streamline your prescription-refill process for your team and your clients, bonding them to your practice just as strongly as Amazon does to their shoppers.
+Here are five simple ways to turn your clients away from your competitors and back to your veterinary practice’s pharmacy.

 Step 1: Make ordering veterinary prescriptions easy

 Admit it.
 You don’t want to call your clients half the time.
 You’d much rather shoot over a quick text.
 Well, your clients want the same.
 They don’t want to make a phone call, or be limited to doing business with you only by calling or walking into your hospital.

 Cater to your clients’ desires by opening up other avenues for pharmacy and food orders, rather than limiting it to phone calls and walk-ins.
 One of the most efficient ways to order prescriptions, products, or food is through a veterinary practice’s mobile app.
 Here’s what that experience can look like:

 - Your client quickly places their refill request through your app with just a few clicks.

 - Your team receives the request, approves it, and fills it.

 - Your team sends a notification to the client, letting them know their order is ready for pickup.